mwebb33/slab_application_examples/sld2-getting-started/how-is-it-organized.md

 ## Hardware Drivers
 Drivers for third-party devices such as sensors, displays, interfaces for variouse type of hardware.

-> Depricated repository, newly developed drivers for the application examples is stored in the Third Party Hardware Drivers GSDK Extension.
+> Deprecated repository, newly developed drivers for the application examples is stored in the Third Party Hardware Drivers GSDK Extension.

 [https://github.com/SiliconLabs/platform_hardware_drivers](https://github.com/SiliconLabs/platform_hardware_drivers)